Find Nursing Colleges

 The states with the most job growth for LP or LV Nurse are Arizona, Colorado, and Utah.
 Watch out if you plan on working in Kansas, Wisconsin, or Maine.
 These states have the worst job growth for this type of profession.

-The salary for Licensed Practical and Licensed Vocational Nurses ranges between about $33,680 and $62,160 a year.
+Licensed Practical and Licensed Vocational Nurses make between $33,680 and $62,160 a year.

 undefined